-Note and Disclaimer: Obviously, we all don't own WKRP in Cincinnati and the music that's been played on the show (even though it's not played on the Season 1 DVD, which kinda sucked).
-However, the character of Kitty Evans Johnson (and others not on the show) is mine, so don't use her without permission (or any others I've made up).
-Thank you!
+Note and Disclaimer: Obviously, we all don't own WKRP in Cincinnati and the music that's been played on the show (even though it's not played on the Seasons 1 and 2 DVDs, which kinda sucked).
+However, the character of Kitty Evans Johnson (and others not on the show) is mine, so don't use them without permission.
+Thank you and enjoy!

-I yawned, knowing that it had already been past that time when I saw Gayle and her God saving coffee.
-And this time, behind her was Fiona and her stack of folders in her arms, so the station manager, Danny Craig, was sure to be told of this.
+Remembering this (as well as the time), I yawned, knowing that it had already been past that time when I saw Gayle and her God saving coffee.
+I was glad that the chair did not claim my dreams.
+This time, behind her was Fiona and her stack of folders in her arms.
+Surely, the station manager, Danny Craig, was onto something and required Fiona to investigate.
 It won't be a happy scene in his office with the both of us probably getting fired, but I knew that it was perhaps time that I left Boston with my nephew and started anew someplace else anyway.

 However, it was when Sentimental Journey was still playing (and me wishing that I was actually playing Journey) that there was a soft knock on my booth door.
-I looked at the door and then to the clock again, knowing that it wasn't time for Gayle to do the afternoon and evening show.
-Somebody was going to bother me while I worked.
+I looked at the wooden structure and then to the clock again, knowing that it wasn't time for Gayle to do the afternoon and evening show.
+She had passed by with Fiona two minutes before.
+Somebody else was there.

-Lyle, however, was in no joking mood when he entered the booth.
+It was easy to see that Lyle was in no joking mood when he entered.
 "Boss wants you in his office pronto," he only said, crossing his arms in a stubborn stance.

 "I was just the messenger.
-Danny doesn't tell me anything."
-Lyle almost pouted with that big lower lip of his, but I knew better to keep that huge quivering lug quiet.
+Danny doesn't tell me anything.
+All I know is that this has nothing to do with you and Gayle."
+Lyle almost pouted with that big lower lip of his.

 "Fiona hasn't been privy to this information, Kitty.
-And it involves you."
+And it involves you and your career."

 "Me?"
 I played innocent too well.